fairwaves/um-docs/markdown/Software configuration manual.markdown

  - **Home Location Register (HLR)** is a central database that contains details of each mobile phone subscriber that is authorized (AuC) to use the GSM core network.The HLR maintains information such as the MSISDN, IMSI, current location of the MS, roaming restrictions, and subscriber features.

- - **Visitor Location Register (VLR)** contains subset of the information about the mobile subscribers which came from the other MSC.
+ - **Visitor Location Register (VLR)** contains a subset of the information about the mobile subscribers which came from the other MSC.

  - **Equipment Identity Register (EIR)** is a database that keeps tracks of handsets on the network using the IMEI.

  - **Authentication Centre (AuC):** is responsible for generating the necessary cryptovariables for authentication and encryption on the network.
-The Auc also stores the Ki for each IMSI on the network.
-Although it is not required, the Auc is normally physically collocated with the HLR.
+The AuC also stores the Ki for each IMSI on the network.
+Although it is not required, the AuC is normally physically collocated with the HLR.

  - **Gateway Mobile Switching Centre (GMSC)** is a gateway between two networks.
 If a mobile subscriber wants to place a call to a regular land line, then the call would have to go through a GMSC in order to